TonySac/Ender-3-Neo-Config/README.md

 The current configuration files for my Ender 3 Neo.

-:construction: This is a working repo.
-Meaning both this configuration works and I'm constantly working on it. :construction:
+🚧 This is a working repo.
+Meaning both this configuration works and I'm constantly working on it. 🚧

 Previously hosted on a Raspberry Pi 4, now moved to an [Inovato Quadra](https://inovato.com).